danphilibin/interval-aider/README.md

 # Interval x Aider

-This project demos how you can instruct an AI agent to build interactive Node.js scripts (personal scripts, internal tools, etc) using [Interval](https://interval.com) and [`aider`](https://aider.chat), a command-line tool for writing and editing code wit OpenAI's GPT models.
+This project demos how you can instruct an AI agent to build interactive Node.js scripts (personal scripts, internal tools, etc) using [Interval](https://interval.com) and [`aider`](https://aider.chat), a command-line tool for writing and editing code with OpenAI's GPT models.

 🚧 This is an experiment!
 The [documentation](./DOCS.md) provided to `aider` is a hand-written subset of the full [Interval docs](https://interval.com/docs/installation) and is optimized for instructing an AI agent how to build Interval apps.

 ## Getting started

+Clone this repository and install dependencies.
+Sign up for a free [Interval](https://interval.com) account and add your personal development key to a `.env` file as `INTERVAL_API_KEY`.

-Follow the [Getting Started instructions](https://aider.chat/#getting-started) to install `aider` on your machine.
+Next, follow the [Getting Started instructions](https://aider.chat/#getting-started) to install `aider` on your machine.

-Clone this repository and install dependencies, then run the `dev` command to start your Interval dev server:
+You'll need two terminal sessions.
+First, start the Interval dev server with the `dev` command:

 ```
 yarn dev